 It is possible to get a DUI or BUI while kayaking, but it depends on what the state laws (or country’s laws) are, how high your BAC is, if an accident happened, or if you are using a motor on your kayak while drinking.
 It’s up to the officer if they want to just warn you, give you a citation, or more.

-If you’re going to drink on your kayak or you’ve already had a few drinks, make sure you feel well enough to operate it.
+I do not advise you do this because kayaking requires alertness but if you’re going to drink on your kayak or you’ve already had a few drinks, make sure you feel well enough to operate it.
 You should have others with you in case of an emergency or just to make sure you’re in control of the kayak.
 Always wear a life jacket so it can keep you afloat if you get into trouble.

 With these things in mind, remember that the best advice is to not drink at all while kayaking.